TreeBASE/treebase/README.md

 TreeBASE
 ========

-This is the source code repository of [TreeBASE](http://treebase.org), the community repository of published estimates of phylogeny.
-This source code repository is organized in a number of subprojects, which are described below.
+TreeBASE, the community repository of published estimates of phylogeny, is an initiative whose [history](https://treebase.org/treebase-web/about.html) dates back to the early 1990s.
+In its current iteration it is an open source project implemented in Java and released under a BSD license.
+This is its source code repository.
+It is organized in a number of subprojects, which are described below.

 ### Essential subprojects for TreeBASE v.2